 University-level students pursuing courses in the fields of international law, political science, management, and engineering from Council Member States are eligible to participate in the Model ICAO Council.
 The event usually involves substantial research, public speaking, debating, as well as critical thinking, and participants enhance their writing skills and work towards conflict resolution and cooperation, thereby developing leadership skills.

-The event also included speed mentoring sessions with seasoned aviation professionals, and career exhibits by major air transport and industry organizations attending the NGAP Global Summit.
+The event also features speed mentoring sessions with seasoned aviation professionals, and career exhibits by major air transport and industry organizations attending the NGAP Global Summit.